fhunleth/raspijpgs/README.md

 ## Client/Server Protocol

+When integrating your program with `raspijpgs`, you have a few options for communicating with the `raspijpgs` server.
+The first is just to call `raspijpgs` like in the example above to send commands and receive frames.

+A second approach is to specify `--output -` to the server so that it sends frames out stdout.
+Use the `--framing` option so that the frames are output in a convenient form.
+For control, the server reads stdin for commands.
+Each command is of the form 'key=value\n' or just 'key\n' to enable boolean options.
+To exit the server, send `quit`.

-When integrating your program with `raspijpgs`, you may want to communicate directly with the `raspijpgs` server.
-By default, the server creates a Unix Domain socket file called `/tmp/raspijpgs`.
+A third option is to communicate with a `raspijpgs` server using a Unix Domain socket in datagram mode.
+By default, the server creates a socket file named `/tmp/raspijpgs`.
 Configuration commands are sent to the socket.
 An empty command is ok.
-Once the server receives a command, it starts forwarding JPEG frames to the client.
-The Unix Domain socket is run in datagram mode, so you'll need to bind the client to a file for it to receive frames.
+Once the server receives a command, it starts forwarding JPEG frames to the client's Unix Domain socket.
+Make sure that you bind the client socket to a file for it to receive frames.
 Numerous examples of how to do this exist on the web.
 Each datagram from the server is one JPEG frame.
 Configuration commands may be sent to the server at any time.
 The format is identical to the file format.
 E.g., to change the contrast, send a packet containing the string "contrast=70".
-It is ok to change multiple configuration parameters at a time.
-Each request is separated by a new line character ('\n').
+It is ok to change multiple configuration parameters at a time by separating them with '\n' characters.

 You can almost use `nc` to interact with `raspijpgs` with the exception that it cannot receive the large Unix Domain socket packets containing JPEG images (the buffer size is hardcoded to 2K bytes.)
 Sending configurations using `nc` works fine, but make sure that you tell `nc` to quit or it will accumulate a lot of 2K JPEG fragments.

 # License